Zacatepec F.C.: Names

-Club Social y Deportivo Zacatepec: (1948-2003, 2006) Original name of the club at its foundation.
+Club Social y Deportivo Zacatepec: (1948–2003, 2006) Original name of the club at its foundation.

-Promotora Deportiva Zacatepec SC: (2007-2013) Name of the club founded by fans after the transformation of the previous Zacatepec into Socio Águias.
+Promotora Deportiva Zacatepec SC: (2007–2013) Name of the club founded by fans after the transformation of the previous Zacatepec into Socio Águila.
 It replaced the previous club until 2013, the year of Zacatepec's return, after which it continued to exist locally.

-Zacatepec 1948: (2013-2014) Name assumed after the acquisition of the sporting rights of Irapuato.
+Zacatepec 1948: (2013–2014) Name assumed after the acquisition of the sporting rights of Irapuato.

-Zacatepec Siglo XXI: (2014-2017) Name assumed after the acquisition of the sporting rights of Cruz Azul Hidalgo.
+Zacatepec Siglo XXI: (2014–2017) Name assumed after the acquisition of the sporting rights of Cruz Azul Hidalgo.